The Case of the Bog Bride and others.

 “Can I offer you a drink?”
 Meadows said to my back.

-“I’ll take a whiskey or scotch.”
+“I’ll take a whisky or scotch.”
 I had the urge to kick at the logs in the fire.
 “Please.”

 I turned in time to see his broad backside move toward a liquor stand and tray that was on wheels, parked close to a chair with an open book on it, beside a floor lamp.
 That would be handy in a big place like this, the liquor on wheels—might even be good for the office.